lorint/brick/v1.0/README.md

 | 1.0            | 1-stable   | v1.x   | >= 2.3.5 | >= 3.1       |

 Brick will work with Rails 3.1 and onwards, and Rails 4.2.0 and above are officially supported.
-Rails 5.2.6, 7.1, and 7.2 are the versions which have been tested most extensively.

 Compatibility with major Rails projects is _very_ strong -- this gem can be dropped directly into a [Mastodon](https://github.com/mastodon/mastodon) / [Canvas LMS](https://github.com/instructure/canvas-lms) /